Petition for California Governor to approve pilot program as a medical residency for PhA

 The current medical residency has been mistreating US citizen foreign-trained MDs in many ways: they practice age discrimination, they sponsor visa for freshly graduated international MDs who are not related to the US to outsource resident jobs that should be placed for US citizen foreign trained MDs besides domestic trained MDs.

 This phenomenon has been in the past, present and surely still continuing into the future unless we take some resolute actions.
-Although there have been many movements trying to solve the problem by expanding more residency slots, this kind of approach only gives more power to residency programs to continue mistreating US-FMDs.
+Although there have been many movements trying to solve the problem by expanding more residency slots, opening new medical schools, etc. these kinds of approach only gives more power to residency programs and opening more medical schools only aggravate the burden of the already-sickening system and to continue mistreating US-FMDs.

 This phenomenon should be explained as “The Swiss Cheese Effect” in wrong management when one fault from the previous section leads to mistakes in the next and next steps in a process of management.
 This does not mean to name and/or to accuse any individual.
 However, it needs to be addressed exactly the problem.